Kin The Know

 Can stress and anxiety cause UTIs?

-When you're experiencing stress or anxiety, your immune system is impacted, meaning you're more susceptible to infections in general.
+When you're experiencing stress, your immune system is impacted, meaning you're more susceptible to infections in general.
 A urinary tract infection is therefore more likely to occur when you're in this vulnerable mental, emotional and physical state.

 While many people wonder whether stress can cause a UTI or mimic UTI symptoms, it's important to know that it doesn't directly cause the infection.